What’s New on AIRSLA

 - History (formerly Bygone Days), LiveScience – 04/07/2025 – Unicorns!
 Read by Linda O’Brian Gorski

-- The Marginalian read by Emeline Mann Sanchez, Week of June 20, 2025 – Galileo on Critical Thinking
+- The Marginalian read by Emeline Mann Sanchez, week of July 25, 2025 – David Foster Wallace on Writing, Death, and Redemption

 - National Geographic read by Linda O’Brian, S1E8 – 04/29/2025 – Health Benefits of Olive Oil

-- National Geographic History read by Jim Briscoe, May/June 2025 – Liberia: Colony of Liberty With a Dark History
+- National Geographic History read by Jim Briscoe, July/August 2025 – The Fall of the Roman Empire

 - Other Publications read by Nancy Porter – April 2025, AARP bulletin – Dangers of hidden Highly caffeinated energy drinks.
 Daily News – Potatoes have much to offer.